nixworks/public/news/2015/11/9/index.md

 ##### Syrian Civil War
 ### [Using social media, Russian investigative bloggers from the Conflict Intelligence Team photo-geolocate three Russian military personnel outside expected air support operations areas -- evidence of what the group says may be a broader Russian military role in Syria. ](/news/2015/11/9/using-social-media-russian-investigative-bloggers-from-the-conflict-intelligence-team-photo-geolocate-three-russian-military-personnel-outs.md)
-_Context: air support, Syrian Civil War, blogger, Russian military intervention in the Syrian Civil War, social media, Russian military, photo-geolocate, Syria, Russia_
+_Context: Russia, blogger, social media, Russian military intervention in the Syrian Civil War, Syria, Syrian Civil War, air support, Russian military, photo-geolocate_

 ##### 2015 University of Missouri protests
 ### [In the U.S., after mounting criticism over his handling of racial issues, University of Missouri System president Tim Wolfe announces his resignation; the Board of Curators votes to accept his resignation.
 R. Bowen Loftin, chancellor of the flagship Columbia campus, announces he will step down from his post by the end of the year. ](/news/2015/11/9/in-the-u-s-after-mounting-criticism-over-his-handling-of-racial-issues-university-of-missouri-system-president-tim-wolfe-announces-his-re.md)